Have you ever found yourself sitting around a campfire, enjoying its peace, when it suddenly crackled loudly and startled you?

 Yes, and No.

-There are two things to consider when it comes to why you may want to minimize popping in your campfire.
+There are two things to consider regarding why you may want to minimize popping in your campfire.
 Campfire popping affects the efficiency and longevity of your fire as well as its safety.

 A fire built with high moisture content wood will not burn as efficiently as a campfire made of dried wood.
 The moist wood will be harder to get burning and will be harder to keep burning.